All Episodes

 Paying them to shut up for a while.

-Now what's he gonna do?
+Now what's he going to do?

-Well, we would rely on our intel uh to tell us, just like we have relied on our intel to tell us how successful we have been in defeating ISIS.
+Well, we would rely on our intel to tell us, just like we have relied on our intel to tell us how successful we have been in defeating ISIS.

 Oh, that's right.

-I'm sorry, that intel's bogus.
+That intel's bogus.

-I'm oh damn, I forgot that.
+Oh, damn, I forgot that.

 That's exactly right.